 The following information should be included in the lighting plans provided to Council:

-2. A table of calculations demonstrating compliance with the relevant sub-category of NZS1158.3.1 which may include both horizontal and vertical illuminance.
+3. A table of calculations demonstrating and stating compliance with the relevant sub-category of NZS1158.3.1 which may include both horizontal and vertical illuminance.
 Note: For any solar systems proposed, these need to be calculated for mid-winter given that NZS1158.3.1 requires consistent lighting throughout the year/calculations should demonstrate compliance with the standard.

-3. A plan outlying the light locations, lighting/luminaire types, pole mounting heights, any outreach arm types, and aiming or tilt angles of lights.
+4. A plan outlining the light locations, lighting/luminaire types, pole mounting heights, any outreach arm types, and aiming or tilt angles of lights.

-5. Coordination between the lighting plan and the landscape plan, with particular attention paid to the vertical elements that can obstruct light, the placement of poles and fittings near windows and access paths, and maintenance opportunities for tree planting.
+6. Coordination between the Lighting Plan and the Landscape Plan, with particular attention paid to the vertical elements that can obstruct light, the placement of poles and fittings near windows and access paths, and maintenance opportunities for tree planting.
 Multifunctional use of light poles for e-charging vehicles is also encouraged.

 Guidance notes